openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ## Summary

-This enhancement will enable the Insights Operator to pull the data (SCA certs) from the OCM (OpenShift Cluster Manager) API.
-The data will be exposed by the Insights Operator in the OpenShift API to allow users to use them when consuming and building container images on the platform.
+This enhancement will enable the Insights Operator to pull the Simple Content Access certs for using RHEL subscription content from the OCM (OpenShift Cluster Manager) API.
+The certificates will be exposed by the Insights Operator in the OpenShift API to allow users to use them when consuming and building container images on the platform.